FriendlyNeighborhoodShane/MinMicroG/INSTALL.md

    permission" isn't ticked, click on it and grant the permission.
  - In microG settings, Go to "Google device registration", "Google Cloud Messaging" and enable both of them.
+ - In microG settings, go to Location, and configure every source you want to enable.
  - If you wish to connect to your Google account, go to Settings > Accounts > Add Accounts > Google and login to your account.
- - Reboot.

-##### Chapter 3: UnifiedNLP
- - In microG settings, go to Location modules, and enable every backend you want in "Network-based geolocation modules" and "Address lookup modules".
- - Open gear icons on the backends that have it and grant all neccessary permissions and configuration.
  - Reboot.

 Most of your self-check should be checked by now.
 If the last one or two are